 There are a few exceptions on inner-city roads.
 In residential zones, you might find the following sign:

-This stands for “Verkehrsberuhigter Bereich“commonly known as “Spielstraße”, meaning limited traffic area.
+This stands for “Verkehrsberuhigter Bereich“commonly known as “Spielstraße”, meaning limited traffic area or playing street.
 You can see them at the beginning of roads that lead through densely populated residential areas.
 As soon as you see this sign, you should to drive in “Schrittgeschwindigkeit” or walking speed, which most likely translates to a speed of 5 km/h.

 On the other end, you may sometimes see signs that allow you to drive at a speed of 60 km/h or 37.3 mph.